Alycidon: Assessment and honours

 Timeform gave Alycidon a rating of 138, placing him among the top twenty horses of the last sixty years.
 In 1949 he was rated equal with the three-year-old Abernant as the best horse of the year.
 Timeform described Alycidon as being "virtually unbeatable over extreme distances".

 In their book A Century of Champions, John Randall and Tony Morris rated Alycidon the twentieth best horse of the 20th century trained in Britain and Ireland, and placed him forty-eighth in their global ranking.
 They described him as "the best specialist stayer of the century".

 The Alycidon Stakes was named in honour of Alycidon in 1979, and its title was changed to the "Alycidon Glorious Stakes" in 1987, before this race was later known as the Glorious Stakes.

 Following the London & North Eastern Railway tradition of naming locomotives after winning racehorses, British Railways "Deltic" Diesel locomotive no. D9009 (later 55009) was named after the horse on 21 July 1961, remained in service until 2 January 1982, and is today preserved.

+Pedigree

+Alycidon is inbred 4S x 3D to the stallion Swynford, meaning that he appears fourth generation on the sire side of his pedigree, and third generation on the dam side of his pedigree.

+Alycidon is inbred 5S x 5D x 4D to the mare Canterbury Pilgrim, meaning that she appears fifth generation (via Swynford) on the sire side of his pedigree, and fifth generation (via Chaucer) and fourth generation on the dam side of his pedigree.